The Great Ocean Road & The 12 Apostles, Australia

 HISTORY OF THE GREAT OCEAN ROAD

-The Great Ocean Road is a memorial to those who fought and lost their lives in World War I. Built by returned servicemen, it was a huge engineering task that ended many years of isolation for the township of Lorne and surrounding communities.
+The Great Ocean Road is a memorial to those who fought and lost their lives in World War I. Built by returned servicemen, it was a huge engineering task that ended many years of isolation for the township of Lorne and the surrounding communities.

 Historic Images of the Great Ocean Road, Australia